What’s at stake

 The EU has several policies to improve energy security, such as diversification of supply sources and routes, minimum stock requirements, and critical infrastructure protection.
 Investments have also been made in pipeline flow reversibility.
 Despite these good intentions, the EU’s total energy dependency has increased.
 In 2000, 56 per cent of the EU’s energy was imported from outside the EU.
 In 2018, this had gone up to 58 per cent.
+In 2019, the EU imported an all-time high 61 per cent of its energy from abroad.
 By far, the largest source of imported energy remains Russia.

 Current major challenges include:

 - EU domestic energy production is declining due to natural causes.
 For example, oil and gas fields in the North Sea are becoming less productive as they are depleted.

 - EU domestic energy production is also declining due to political choice.
 For example, polluting power plants and nuclear power plants are being shut down, but the increase in output from renewable energy sources cannot yet compensate for this.